Optimal approximation using complex-valued neural networks: Introduction

-When it comes to general literature about mathematical properties of complex-valued neural networks, surprisingly little work can be found.
-The most prominent result in the theory of CVNNs is the \emph{Universal Approximation Theorem for Complex-Valued Neural Networks} \cite{voigtlaender_universal_2022}, discussing for which activation functions CVNNs are uniform approximators on compact sets.
-In particular, it has been shown that shallow CVNNs have this property if and only if the activation function $\phi$ is not polyharmonic.
-Thus, the condition assumed in this work is quite natural.
+\textbf{Complex-valued neural networks.} When it comes to general literature about mathematical properties of complex-valued neural networks, surprisingly little work can be found.
+The \emph{Universal Approximation Theorem for Complex-Valued Neural Networks} \cite{voigtlaender_universal_2022} has already been mentioned above.
+In particular, it has been shown that shallow CVNNs are universal if and only if the activation function $\phi$ is not polyharmonic.
+Thus, the condition assumed in the present paper (that $\phi$ should be smooth, but not polyharmonic) is quite natural.

-Another result from the field of approximation theory of CVNNs can be found in \cite{park_qualitative_2022}.
-Here it is proven that shallow CVNNs with \emph{entire} functions as activation functions can uniformly approximate exactly those continuous functions on compact sets which can also be uniformly approximated by complex polynomials on compact sets.
-Note that, unlike in the real setting, this does not correspond to the entirety of continuous functions.
-For example, it is not possible to uniformly approximate the function $z \mapsto \overline{z}$ on compact sets with non-empty interior using holomorphic functions (in particular with polynomials).

-Regarding quantitative approximation results for CVNNs, the only existing work of which we are aware is \cite{caragea_quantitative_2022}, analyzing the approximation capabilities of \emph{deep} CVNNs where the modReLU is used as activation function.
-Since the modReLU satisfies our condition on an admissible activation function (as shown in \Cref{concrete_activation_functions}), the present work can be seen as an improvement to \cite{caragea_quantitative_2022}.
-The main differences can be summarized as follows: \begin{itemize} \item We consider very general activation functions including but not limited to the modReLU. \item We improve the approximation order by a log factor. \item We show that the order of approximation can in fact be achieved using shallow networks instead of the deep networks used in \cite{caragea_quantitative_2022}. \end{itemize}
+Regarding \emph{quantitative} approximation results for CVNNs, the only existing work of which we are aware is \cite{caragea_quantitative_2022}, analyzing the approximation capabilities of \emph{deep} CVNNs where the modReLU is used as activation function.
+Since the modReLU satisfies our condition regarding the activation function, the present work can be seen as an improvement to \cite{caragea_quantitative_2022}.
+Precisely, (i) we consider general activation functions, including but not limited to the modReLU, (ii) we improve the order of approximation by a log factor, and (iii) we show that this order of approximation can be achieved using shallow networks instead of the deep networks used in \cite{caragea_quantitative_2022}.
+We stress that our proof techniques differ significantly from the ones applied in \cite{caragea_quantitative_2022}: The arguments in \cite{caragea_quantitative_2022} take their main ideas from \cite{yarotsky_error_2017} making heavy use of the specific definition of the modReLU.
+In contrast, since we consider quite general activation functions, we necessarily follow a much more general approach following the ideas from \cite{mhaskar_neural_1996}.